billbuchanan/appliedcrypto/unit07_tunnelling/lab/README.md

 http://asecuritysite.com/log/https.zip
 ```

-Client IP address and TCP port:
+* Client IP address and TCP port:

-Web server IP address and TCP port:
+* Web server IP address and TCP port:
+* Determine one of the symmetric key encryption methods, the key exchange, and the hashing methods that the client wants to use (Hint: look at the ‘Client Hello’ packet):

-Which SSL/TLS method has been used:
+* Which SSL/TLS method has been used:

-Which encryption method is used for the tunnel:
+* Which encryption method is used for the tunnel:

-Which hashing method is used for the tunnel:
+* Which hashing method is used for the tunnel:

-What is the length of the encryption key:
+* What is the length of the encryption key:

 ### D.3	Download the following file, and examine the trace with Wireshark: